Rectangle-Technologies/jeevika-shah-jewellery-frontend/README.md

 - [ ] Add carousel in the Personalized Pieces section
 - [ ] Fix the loader issue on mobile.
 - [ ] On the sign up page, add (Optional) after email.
+- [ ] On the form on home page, make mail (Optional).
 - [ ] In mobile view, increase the size of the logo.
+- [ ] Cart should be cleared when order is placed, not when payment is successful.

 Flow for user authentication: